TRAINING AND SUPPORT

 continue to attend skills development courses.

 Foster parents are important members of the child's care team.

 Once a child has been placed with them, foster parents will work with and get

-a variety of professionals - social workers, child and
+support from a variety of professionals - social workers, child and youth care

-youth care workers, mental health professionals - to meet
+workers, mental health professionals - to help meet children's needs.